cvitter/Riak-TS-Python-Demo/README.md

 [Riak TS](http://docs.basho.com/riakts/latest/) (Time Series).
 Riak TS is an extension of Riak KV that is optimized for storing semistructured data by timestamp.

-Note: Please install Version 2.5.2 of the Riak Python client.
+Note: Please install Version 2.5.2 or later of the Riak Python client.

 # What This Code Does